Wrongful Death Lawyer in Lakeland, FL

 Common Causes of Wrongful Death

-A wrongful death is any death that results from the negligent action of another party, no matter if it was intentional or unintentional.
+A wrongful death is any death that results from the negligent action of another party.
+In this context, it does not matter if it was intentional or unintentional.
 The leading causes of wrongful death include:

 - Motor vehicle accidents – Tens of thousands of Americans die each year in car, truck, and motorcycle accidents caused by negligent drivers.

-- Workplace accidents – Unsafe work environments contributed to more than 5,000 worker fatalities in a recent year, or one worker death every 99 minutes.
+- Workplace accidents – Unsafe work environments contributed to more than 5,000 worker fatalities in a recent year.
+This equals one worker’s death every 99 minutes.

 - Slip and fall accidents – Falls are the second-most common cause of injury-related death for people between 65 and 84 and the most common cause for those 85 and older.
 But deadly slip and fall accidents can happen to anyone if a property owner or landlord fails to repair dangerous conditions on their premises.